brooswit/unity-magicavoxel/README.md

 **Inspector Variables:**
 - Reference to a `.vox` asset (`VoxAsset`)
 - Array of palette textures (`extraPalettes`)
+- Meshing mode (Cubic or MarchingCubes)
+- Scale and Smoothness (smoothness applies to MarchingCubes)

 **Functionality:**
 - Parses `.vox` data once and keeps `frames` and `palette` in memory